Privacy Policy

 – Study Access Alliance Program –

-This Privacy Notice explains how your personal data is processed in connection with the use of this website and the provided functionalities, such as the menu for ordering information, a blog and search functions (hereinafter collectively referred to as the „Website“).
+This Privacy Notice explains how your personal data is processed in connection with the use of this website and the provided functionalities (hereinafter collectively referred to as the „Website“).

 This Website uses SSL or TLS encryption for security and to protect the transmission of personal data and other confidential content (e.g. orders or inquiries submitted to the data controller).
 You can recognize an encrypted connection by the string “https://” and the lock symbol in your browser line.

-IU Group has appointed Dr. Annette Demmel, SPB DPO Services GmbH, An der Buche 4, 13465 Berlin, annette.demmel@spb-dpo-services.com, as the data protection officer for the aforementioned IU companies; Study Access Alliance excluded.
+IU Group has appointed Dr. Annette Demmel, SPB DPO Services GmbH, An der Buche 4, 13465 Berlin, annette.demmel@spb-dpo-services.com, as the data protection officer for the aforementioned companies.

 You can contact Study Access Alliance and IU Group either in writing or per email at datenschutz@iu.org.